Digital footprint

-Digital footprint or digital shadow refers to one's unique set of traceable digital activities, actions, contributions and communications manifested on the Internet or digital devices.
+Digital footprint or digital shadow refers to one's unique set of traceable digital activities, actions, contributions, and communications manifested on the Internet or digital devices.
 Digital footprints can be classified as either passive or active.
-The former is composed of a user's web-browsing activity and information stored as cookies.
-The latter is often released deliberately by a user to share information on websites or social media.
+Passive footprints consist of a user's web-browsing activity and information stored as cookies.
+Active footprints are intentionally created by users to share information on websites or social media.
 While the term usually applies to a person, a digital footprint can also refer to a business, organization or corporation.